 There's one last thing you might be overlooking -- your clothes.
 Tight shirts made of materials that don't breathe well can trap sweat, promote bacterial growth and lead to irritated underarms.
 Loose cotton shirts are your best bet.

-For more on taking good care of your skin, visit the links on the next page.
+For more on taking good care of your skin, visit the links below.